robtweed/mg-showcase/JSON-BENCHMARKS.md

 So each record requires not only 5 individual database records for its storage, but some also require more keys/subscripts.

 Now try your own examples and explore the performance of these databases for storing and retrieving JSON documents.

+## Node.js/Fastify versus Bun.serve Performance

+You can try for yourself to see if there are any differences in performance between running the Node.js/Fastify (nws.mjs) and Bun.serve (bws.js) versions of the Web Server when writing and reading persistent JSON objects using the same Container and the same database.